 Incomplete (I) grades indicate that a student has not been able to complete all the assigned projects and/or examinations in a course due to illness or other unforeseeable and compelling circumstances.
-The I is a temporary grade indicating that failure to complete course requirements was not a consequence of student neglect, lack of effort or substandard performance.
-Course Directors must notify students in writing, at the time that course grades are submitted, indicating the work that must be completed and the time frame within which it must be completed in order to resolve the I grade.
+The Incomplete (I) is a temporary grade indicating that failure to complete course requirements was not a consequence of student neglect, lack of effort or substandard performance.
 Course requirements are expected to be completed promptly and a grade assigned.
-All I grades default automatically to a Failure 12 months following the end of the semester in which the I grade is assigned.
+All I grades default automatically to a Failure (F) grades 12 months following the end of the semester in which the I grade is assigned.